Focus and Scope

 • Psychology & Inclusion: Research on educational psychology, character building, developmental psychology, and inclusive education practices for diverse learners.

-This area explores the role of aesthetics and cultural expression in society and education.
+2. Arts, Culture, and Humanities This area explores the role of aesthetics and cultural expression in society and education.

 • Performing Arts & Craft: Studies on the theory and practice of dance, music, drama, and traditional or modern crafts.